triamnetwork/triam-docs/docs/new_features_in_version2.md

 ---

 ## Overview

-At this time, Triam network allows many issuers to issue the same token (same token name).
-This is easy to be confused.
-Besides, some issuers want to have exclusive rights on a token name.
-So that, we implemented new feature that allows a token name to be owned by only one issuer and more other features.
+At this time, we are customizing token fee at application layer that allows an exchange to has token fee.
+A holding fee wallet will be received this fee and the source account will lost corresponding.
+Triam network hasn't this feature.
+But, at this vervion, we implemented it.
 This makes it not only easy for developing the bussinesses of third parties but also atracts more users to join Triam network.

+We created 3 new operations to:
+- Has token's info for setting token fee in exchange.
+- Change the holding fee wallet.
+- Limit an amount of token in market for preventing inflation.

 These features (operations) are described as below.

 ## New features - New Operations
 ### Create Asset
-**CreateAsset** is used to create a new unique token.
+**CreateAsset** is used to create a new token.
 The source account of the transaction which contains **CreateAsset** operation will be the unique owner on that token.
 We create a Asset table to save this data.
 | Fields | Param Type | Description |
 | --- | --- | --- |
 | asset | Asset | It contains two fields: issuer(PublicKey) and asset code (string).
 We will create the new unique token from asset code. |